-Operation Detect / Fail LED Output State Fail-Safe Solid ON (Red) or One Hz flash rate (Red) CALL Fail-Secure Solid ON (Red) or One Hz flash rate (Red) NO CALL
+Operation Detect / Fail LED Output State Fail-Safe Solid ON (Red) -or- One Hz flash rate (Red) CALL Fail-Secure Solid ON (Red) -or- One Hz flash rate (Red) NO CALL

-When the switch is in the ON position, the Fail-Safe mode of operation is selected.
-Fail-Safe operation during a loop failure is the standard mode of operation for intesection control.
+When the switch is in the ON position, the Fail-Safe Mode of operation is selected.
+Fail-Safe operation during a loop failure is the standard mode of operation for intersection control.
 When the switch is in the OFF position, the Fail-Secure mode of operation is selected.
 Fail-Secure operation during a loop failure is typically used in incident detection systems for freeway management.
-Selecting Fail-Secure operation also selects Fast Response (see Response Time in Section 3.3).
 The factory default setting of this switch is ON (Fail-Safe Mode).

-NOTE: Changing the setting of this switch will reset the channel.
+Changing this setting will reset the channel.